Subscribe for all my updates and don't miss a thing! Sign me up!

-The Jamaican calling card has evolved along with the communication landscape in Jamaica.
+The Jamaican calling card (now popularly referred to as phone cards) has evolved along with the communication landscape in Jamaica.
 I can recall the World Talk Card from the then Cable and Wireless (now Flow) and the Oliver’s Foreign Card; the latter strictly for overseas calling.

 Our two local mobile providers Digicel and Flow now have cards available which like the older versions provide a number but the composition of the card, denominations, formats in which they exist, and the availability has definitely changed.
 In addition numbers are redundant after you have followed the procedure to top up.